SkillpTm/SpotifyTrueRandomShuffle/README.md

 ## TrueRandomShuffle:
 Spotify's shuffle is not random, they use an algorithm based on your listening behaviour.
-TrueRandomShuffle creates an hidden playlist, which it uses to randomoize your queue.
+TrueRandomShuffle creates a hidden playlist, which it uses to randomoize your queue.
 It's completely frictionless, just press shuffle play on your playlist and let TrueRandomShuffle do the rest.

 ## Usage:
 Turing on shuffle (not smart shuffle) also turns on TrueRandomShuffle, which means you'll be redirected to a hidden playlist.
 This playlist shouldn't be modififed, you can skip (even multiple songs) as usual.